 Bell Fibe offers FTTN.
 FTTB is only offered on their plans that are 150 Mbps or above.

-So again, for VoIP or video, you want Bell Fibe or Beanfiled FTTB package.
+Again, for VoIP or video, you want Bell Fibe or Beanfiled FTTB package.

 Now, before we go over typical use scenarios, let’s go over file size.